bluesky/databroker/docs/source/tutorials/get-data.rst

 Finally, when we plot it or otherwise hand it off to code that will treat it as normal array, the data will be loaded and processed (in chunks) and finally give us a normal numpy array as a result.
-When only a sub-slice of the data is actually used (as is the case in this example), only the relevant chunk(s) will ever be loaded.
+When only a sub-slice of the data is actually used---as is the case in this example---only the relevant chunk(s) will ever be loaded.
 This can save a lot of time and memory.

 .. code:: python